-Part-time jobs were an absolute necessity in the Player family.
+Part-time jobs were an absolute necessity in the my family.
 We each had one, early in life, and a paper route.
-There never seemed to be enough money to go around…at one point in the 70s, my eldest brother Matt was the manager of the A&W fast food joint in Walden, Ontario.
+There never seemed to be enough money to go around…at one point in the 70s, my eldest brother Matt was the manager of the A&W fast food joint in Barrie, Canada.
 He would have been 17 at the time.
 While in that position, he managed to hire three of our siblings: Eva age 19, Amy 18 and Mark 14 (Mark lied about his age).
-So, four Players were working there and those were the days of delivery to the car window by waitresses in uniform.
+So, four of us were working there and those were the days of delivery to the car window by waitresses in uniform.
 The tray would hang off the window and would be filled with the order of those in the car: root beer, burgers, fries, that kind of thing.

 One very good thing came of the A&W days…Matt met June and they have been happily married since June was 19 and Matt was 20.
 They have two adult children and four, grandchildren.